-Pour the batter into the prepared cake pan.
-Place pan on center rack of oven and bake for 55 to 60 minutes or until cake is set in the center.
+Pour the batter into the prepared cake pans.
+Place pan on center rack of oven and bake for 35 to 50 minutes or until cake is set in the center.
 Test center with a skewer to make sure the cake is done.
 Remove from the oven and let cool in the pan on a wire rack for at least 30 minutes.

 PREPARING THE VANILLA SYRUP:

 Combine ingredients in a small saucepan and bring to boil over medium-high heat.
 Stirring frequently, cook until sugar is dissolved and the liquid is syrupy, 2 to 3 minutes.
 Remove from heat and let cool.

 Place chocolate in a medium stainless steel bowl.
 Place bowl on top of a saucepan filled with 2 inches of simmering water, making sure that the bottom of the bowl does not come in contact with the water.
 It’s important that the water be just simmering; if it’s too hot it will scorch the chocolate.
 Stir chocolate with a rubber spatula until all of the pieces have melted and reached a smooth consistency.
 Remove the bowl from the heat and let cool to room temperature.